 Max Walton is the chair of the firm’s government practice and is the managing partner of the Newark, Delaware office.
 Max concentrates on advising and litigating on behalf of government entities and business.
-He handles complex commercial, corporate, constitutional, land use, construction, environmental, election, and insurance coverage matters in Delaware state and federal courts.
+He handles complex commercial, corporate, constitutional, land use, construction, environmental, energy, election, education, and insurance coverage matters in Delaware state and federal courts.

 Max enjoys taking on difficult cases and solving difficult problems – and is often referred the difficult cases by other members of the Bar.
 He regularly appears before the Delaware Court of Chancery, the Delaware Superior Court, the Delaware Supreme Court, and the Delaware District Court.
 Max is known for solving complex legal puzzles and obtaining creative results for his clients.